Tycro-Games/tycro-games.github.io/_posts/2025-07-19-Hammered-Cross Platform Game Engine-CMake-Setup.md

 > `${CMAKE_CURRENT_SOURCE_DIR}/source/*.cpp` is providing a path with filtering that will return all `.cpp` files found.
 {: .prompt-info }

-> In short, `GLOB_RECURSE` can save you the trouble of specifying each file, however,this is advised against on the docs, due to the fact that `CONFIGURE_DEPENDS` may not work for all generators.
+> In short, `GLOB_RECURSE` can save you the trouble of specifying each file, however, this is advised against on the docs, due to the fact that `CONFIGURE_DEPENDS` may not work for all generators.
 Keep that in mind, in case you decide to use it.
 {: .prompt-warning  }

 [![alt text](../assets/assets-2025-07-19/warn.png)](https://cmake.org/cmake/help/latest/command/file.html#filesystem)